thuhcsi/FlatTN/README.md

 # FlatTN
-Chinese Text Normalization and Dataset
+Chinese Text Normalization Model and Dataset.
+You may download the dataset on https://www.data-baker.com/data/index/TNtts For English pages, you can click https://www.data-baker.com/en/#/data/index/TNtts